hmdqr/TelegramPlugin/README.md

 Artifacts appear in `target/`.

+Notes
+- CI builds use Temurin JDK 21, but the plugin targets Java 17 bytecode (maven-compiler release=17).
+Running on Java 17+ is supported.

 ## Helper scripts
 Windows:
 - `scripts\\bump_version.bat 1.1.0` — update project version
 - `scripts\\build.bat` — build the plugin
 - `scripts\\tag_and_push.bat` — tag v<version> and push (then create a GitHub Release)
 - `scripts\\release.bat` — build, tag, and (optionally) create a GitHub release via `gh`

+Each Windows `.bat` pauses on completion or error so you can read the output when double‑clicking.

 Linux/macOS:
 - `bash scripts/bump_version.sh 1.1.0`